yizhang82/yizhang82.github.io/_drafts/nes-emu-cpu.md

 You can see the ALU (green ones, that does math operations) and the RMW (blue ones, = Read Modify Write) instructions follow a very clear pattern, while the red (mostly control instructions) and gray (unofficial / undocumented instructions) are sort of all over the place.

 To keep things simple (and make modification easier, as I was still learning the instructions, and I don't want to do it over when I misunderstood something), in the current implementation I went with a switch case approach with macros.
-This could be easily updated to use a real table with helper function pointers, though in practice compiler should easily create a jump table and the performance shouldn't be much different, and I doubt performance is going to matter that much when we emulate 6502 with a modern CPU.
+This could be easily updated to use a real table with helper function pointers.
+You might think the jump table approach might be faster, but actually the reality can be a bit more complicated: compiler should easily create a jump table, and jumping into inlined version of the helper functions directly, end up being much faster than a jump table solution.
+Such optimization are actually more difficult with function pointers (but not impossible).
+Either way, since I'm not optimizing for a benchmark but to run NES games, I didn't care too much about performance.

 For example, for ALU instructions we use this macro: